mchlkucera/knowledge/reservio/automations/slack-chatbot.md

 2. Use the `create_prd` tool to generate the document
 3. **IMMEDIATELY** after completion use `remove-waiting-reaction`
 4. **IMMEDIATELY** after removal use `add-done-reaction`
-5. Present the completed PRD to the user
+5. **SHARE THE FULL PRD CONTENT** - Don't just announce it's ready, actually provide the generated document content to the user

+**Important:**
-**Important:** Do NOT use reactions for quick responses, greetings, clarifications, or redirects - only for PRD creation!
+- Do NOT use reactions for quick responses, greetings, clarifications, or redirects - only for PRD creation!
+- Always include the actual PRD content in your response, not just a summary or announcement

 ### Example Interactions